flightlesson/rngdoc2/README.md

+# rngdoc2

-Generates HTML documentation for a Relax NG schema.
+rngdoc2 is a tool that generates documentation from a RelaxNG schema.